 - 1.1.
 This policy has been authorised by the Trustees of Liberty Academy Trust (LAT), is published on the school website and is available in hard copy to parents/carers on request.
 This policy can be made available in large print or other accessible format if required. - 1.2.
 This policy and its procedures apply wherever staff or volunteers are working with pupils even where this is away from the school, for example on an educational visit.
 It also applies where there is Early Years Foundation Stage (EYFS) provision and Post-16 provision. - 1.3.
-Keeping Children Safe in Education 2023 defines safeguarding and promoting the welfare of children as: - 1.3.1. protecting children from maltreatment; - 1.3.2. preventing impairment of children's mental and physical health or development; - 1.3.3. ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - 1.3.4. taking action to enable all children to have the best outcomes. - 1.4.
-Every pupil should feel safe and protected from any form of abuse.
+Keeping Children Safe in Education 2024 defines safeguarding and promoting the welfare of children as: - 1.3.1.
+Providing help and support to meet the needs of children as soon as problems emerge; - 1.3.2. protecting children from maltreatment, whether that is within or outside the home, including online; - 1.3.3. preventing impairment of children's mental and physical health or development; - 1.3.4. ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - 1.3.5. taking action to enable all children to have the best outcomes. - 1.4.
+Every pupil should feel safe and protected from any form of harm, abuse or exploitation.
 The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-As is stated in Part one: Paragraph 2 of Keeping Children Safe in Education (2023): - 1.4.1.
+As is stated in Part one: Paragraph 2 of Keeping Children Safe in Education (2024): - 1.4.1.
 "Safeguarding and promoting the welfare of children is everyone's responsibility.
+'Children' includes everyone under the age of 18.
 Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all practitioners should make sure their approach is childcentred.
-This means that they should consider, at all times, what is in the best interest of the child". - 1.5.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
+This means that they should consider, at all times, what is in the best interests of the child." - 1.5.
 Everyone at the school will maintain an attitude of 'it could happen here' where safeguarding is concerned.